 I’m quite sure that I saw another trailer for this movie a few months ago, but it did very little for me.
 It’s pretty damn amazing what a fresh edit can do, no?

-Michael Fassbender, James Franco and Carmen Ejogo’s Ridley Scott directed new movie Alien – Covenant has an an excellently terrifying new trailer…
+Michael Fassbender, James Franco and Carmen Ejogo’s Ridley Scott directed new movie, Alien – Covenant has an an excellently scary new trailer.

-Alien – Covenant is the second chapter in a prequel trilogy that began with PROMETHEUS, and is linked to the original Alien movie.
+Alien – Covenant is the second chapter in a prequel trilogy that began with Prometheus (2012), and is linked to the original Alien movie.

 Finding out the truth about one’s existence isn’t just a journey important for humans.
 Frank the sausage from Shopwell’s supermarket has heard some extremely disturbing news about what happens after he and his fellow food product friends are chosen and taken out of Shopwell’s and into ‘the great beyond.’
 So begins the mad food horror / comedy / adventure that is Sausage Party, the latest from writing partners Seth Rogen and Evan Goldberg.